 Themes of family separation and the emotional weight of a traumatic past.

-The book deals directly with the history of slavery and the displacement of Indigenous peoples.
+The book depicts the brutality of slavery and the forced removal of Indigenous peoples from their lands.
 The approach is realistic and historical rather than metaphorical.
 While it touches on the trauma of the past, the resolution is hopeful and focuses on the strength found in new connections and the pursuit of one's dreams.

 A 10 to 12 year old who loves horse stories or adventure but is ready for a deeper, more thoughtful look at American history and the diverse people who shaped the West.

-Parents should be prepared to discuss the historical context of the post-Civil War era, including the treatment of Black Americans and the challenges faced by Indigenous tribes during westward expansion.
-Reading about the Buffalo Soldiers or the Arapaho tribe beforehand could provide helpful context.
+Parents should be prepared to discuss the systemic racism Black Americans faced after the Civil War, including continued violence and discrimination, and the U.S. government's policies of forced removal and cultural destruction targeting Indigenous tribes.
+Reading about the role of Buffalo Soldiers in westward expansion or the history of the Arapaho tribe's interactions with the U.S. government could provide helpful context for the events depicted in the book.
 A parent might see their child expressing frustration with 'one-sided' history books or showing a deep interest in the connection between humans and animals/nature as a form of healing.

 A 9-year-old will likely focus on the adventure of the trail and the bond with the horses.
 An 11 or 12-year-old will better grasp the social complexities of the time and the protagonist's internal struggle for a sense of self.